Laurafdez/VAE-MODEL/README.md

      >__Note__ It is important that you change the path where you are going to save the new audio.

-3. Lastly, we take a segment of 3 seconds from the new animal audio, and we convert all of that data in spectograms.
+3. Lastly, we take a 3-second segment of the new animal's audio and converted all that data into spectrograms.
      ```console
      python Preprocess_audio_VAE.py
      ```